 Are you craving seafood?
-How about trying cream of crab soup for dinner tonight?
-In under 45 minutes, you can be savoring a hot bowl of this delicious tempting soup.
+Try this cream of crab soup for dinner tonight!
+In under 45 minutes, you can be savoring a hot bowl of this delicious, tempting soup.

 The most of the ingredients for our cream of crab soup recipe can easily be found at your local grocery store.
 Let's talk about the key ingredients.

 - Flour: All-purpose flour is used to make a roux, which thickens the soup.